Homework

 Key Stage 4

-- Class teachers will reward homework with House Points if the homework has been done well.
-3 or 5 House Points per homework.
+Class teachers will reward homework with House Points if the homework has been done well.
+5 House Points per homework.